bitwiseman/yinyango/README.md

 Main goal of this project is to teach myself this language and coding in general.

+## OBJECTIVES

+- Make it simple and fast.
+- Adapt interface to user (screen, fonts).

 ## TODO

 - Use CSS flex, inline-flex when available on current browsers.